Variables

 , but variable d

-won't be initialized because unused lazy variables are not evaluated.
+won't be evaluated because unused lazy variables are not evaluated.

 # Strict Variables